Understanding Clojure's Persistent Vectors, pt. 1

 - The root node contains exactly one element after popping.

-Essentially, these are all ways of reverting 1, 2 and 3 in the previous section, neither of which are extremely complex.
+Essentially, these are all ways of reverting 1, 2 and 3 in the previous section.

 1: Dissoc to the Rescue